James Chappell (servant): Biography

 Chappell was named as a beneficiary in Hatton's 1695 will, being entitled to a pension of £20 a year for the remainder of his life after Hatton's 1706 death.
 Such a sum was a lifechanging amount in this period, especially as most black servants would neither have been paid nor free to leave service.

 Chappell's wife died in 1704 and he remarried the following year to Mercy Peach; together they had one daughter, Amey.
 At this time a Thomas Peach, likely to have been Mercy's father or brother, was the licensee of the Hatton Arms.
 Chappell used his pension to establish a household near Kirby and became landlord of a public house, which local legend states was the Hatton Arms.
 Chappell is believed to have been the first black landlord in England.
 He died in 1730.

 In 2021 Chappell was featured in an English Heritage exhibition on the African diaspora in English history.
-A painting of Chappell in later life was commissioned from Glory Samjolly and exhibited at Kirby Hall in June 2021.
+A fictionalized painting of Chappell in later life was commissioned from Glory Samjolly, who used a black male model's likeness as Chappell and exhibited at Kirby Hall in June 2021.